minhtuan29/computer-graphics-cs465/README.md

 # Author
 HOANG MINH TUAN
 # Updating
-using lambda to custom the way to draw, how to get lambda in C++98
+using lambda to custom the way to draw the line, how to get lambda in C++98
 ```C++

 	void lineDDA_custom(int x1, int y1, int x2, int y2, bool(*predicateDraw)(int count)  ) {